 - Digestive complaints ranging from irritable bowel syndrome and heartburn to ulcerative colitis.

 - Allergies that produce respiratory symptoms (allergic rhinitis, asthma, etc)

 - Gynecological concerns such as menstrual irregularity, menstrual pain, infertility, or perimenopausal symptoms.

-Our Acupuncturists also perform cupping and can provide herbal prescriptions.
+Our Acupuncturists also can provide herbal prescriptions.